 In the eServices Setup window, click Existing Patient.

-These Web Sched Existing Patient Appointment Types determine the reasons patients can select for their appointment, as well as the appointment's procedures, length, and time pattern.
+Web Sched Existing Pat Appt Types must be created prior to offering Web Sched Existing Patient.
+Web Sched Existing Patient Appointment Types determine the reasons patients can select for their appointment, the procedures for the appointment, the appointment length, and the time pattern.

 Lists the operatories considered for available time slots.
 Only operatories associated with Existing Pat Appt Types are considered.

 Edit: Open Operatory Setup.
 Add or edit operatories as needed.